-Name of the original standard ☑ CDM☐ Other (Add the standard name here) CPA status with original standard The current status of CPA with CDM/other standard at the time of submission of this form. ☑ Active (registration status is valid) ☐ Withdrawn (deregistered) ☐ Provisional (awaiting guidance from the CMP at CMP 16, CDM CPAs only) CDM/ other standard The reference number/ID allocated to the CPA by CDM/other standard. reference ID CPA 9181-P1-0005-CP1 CPA reference weblink The weblink of the project page of CDM/other standard. https://cdm.unfccc.int/ProgrammeOfActivities/cpa_db/G0YA5TW1JQSB P3EZULMFDRNOXI6284/view - CPA 06 PoA reference ID and Title Reference ID and Title For example 0457: Cooking stoves distribution programme in Uganda 9181: MicroEnergy Credits - Microfinance for Clean Energy Product Lines - India The title of the CPA used for registration with CDM/other standard.
-Title of CPA MicroEnergy Credits PoA - CPA 05 New title of CPA (if applicable) The title of the CPA if it has been changed for registering with Gold Standard.
-(Follow GS4GG requirements Section 5, PoA requirements) NA Methodology used Methodology title and the version number applied for registration with CDM /other standard.
-AMS-I.A "Electricity generation by the user" (Version 14) AMS-II.G "Energy efficiency measures in thermal applications of non- renewable biomass" (Version 3) Amount of reductions Average annual emission reductions (tCO 2 eq/year). $55,330 \text{ tCO}2$ Inclusion date The CPA inclusion date with CDM/other standard.
-20/03/2015 Type of crediting period Crediting period The CPA registered crediting period start date and end date with CDM/other standard.
-Start date: 20/03/2015 End date: 19/03/2022 The total period that has already been issued by CDM/other standard.
+Name of the original standard ☑ CDM □ Other (Add the standard name here) CPA status with original standard The current status of CPA with CDM/other standard at the time of submission of this form.
+Active (registration status is valid) Withdrawn (deregistered) Provisional (awaiting guidance from the CMP at CMP 16, CDM CPAs only) CDM/ other standard reference ID The reference number/ID allocated to the CPA by CDM/other standard.
+CPA 9181-P1-0007-CP1 CPA reference weblink The weblink of the project page of CDM/other standard.
+CDM: MicroEnergy Credits PoA - CPA 07 (unfccc.int) PoA reference ID and Title Reference ID and Title For example 0457: Cooking stoves distribution programme in Uganda 9181: MicroEnergy Credits - Microfinance for Clean Energy Product Lines - India Title of CPA The title of the CPA used for registration with CDM/other standard.
+MicroEnergy Credits PoA - CPA 07 New title of CPA (if applicable) The title of the CPA if it has been changed for registering with Gold Standard.
+(Follow GS4GG requirements Section 5, PoA requirements ) NA Methodology used Methodology title and the version number applied for registration with CDM /other standard.
+AMS-I.A "Electricity generation by the user" (Version 14)

-Total monitoring periods issued Start date: 20/03/2015 End date: 26/06/2020 Latest monitoring period The latest monitoring period that has already been issued or submitted for issuance to CDM/other standard.
-Start date: 27/12/20 End date: 26/06/202 19 Issuance Status ☐ Awaiting issuance Date of Issuance, if issued.
-26/08/2021 Declaration Click on the tick box to The Coordinating/Man developer; confirm. naging Entity hereby acknowledges that project □ Option 1 - has included information in this document that has not been validated/verified as part of CDM PDD OR □ Option 2 - has copied all validated information as it appears in the original and then used tracked changes to highlight any information that not been validated/or has changed - Note if option 2 is selected the project developer shall fill all sections in the PDD template of the document.
-The Coordinating/Managing Entity hereby acknowledges that project developer; can request the issua given vintage, a registered Gold Standard CPA nce of the emission reductions under only one scheme. (applicable to all projects).
-Ongoing Financial Ne PAs that transition to GS4GG shall demonstrate ed at the time of renewal of their crediting period GS4GG requirements. (applicable to all CPAs). declaration, in writing Standard that (applic - CPAs will/has under Paris Ag - CME agrees to project developer/representative will make a g, in the monitoring report submitted to Gold able to CDM CPAs) not issue both a CER/other compliance units greement and a GSVER for the same vintage.
-It is comply with all future UNFCCC COP/CMP uding adjustment of GWP values
+AMS-II.G "Energy efficie applications of non- renewable biomass ency measures in thermal Amount of reductions Average annual emission reductions (tCO 2 eq/year).
+53,605 tCO2e Inclusion date The CPA inclusion date with h CDM/other standard.
+01/05/2015 Type of crediting period ☑ renewable crediting p □ fixed crediting period eriod Crediting period The CPA registered creditin CDM/other standard. ng period start date and end date with Start date: 01/05/2015 End date: 30/04/2022 Total monitoring periods issued The total period that has already been issued by CDM/other standard.
+Start date: 01/05/2015 End date: 31/12/2020 Latest monitoring period The latest monitoring period that has already been issued or submitted for issuance to CDM/other standard.
+Start date: 27/06/2020 End date: 31/12/2020 Issuance Status ☑ Issued□ Awaiting issuance Date of Issuance, if issued.
+22/12/2021 Declaration Click on the tick box to con firm.
+The Coordinating/Managing Entity hereby acknowledges that project developer; Option 1 - has included information in this document that has not been validated/verified as part of CDM PDD OR Option 2 - has copied all validated information as it appears in the original and then used tracked changes to highlight any information that not been validated/or has changed - Note if option 2 is selected the project developer shall fill all sections in the PDD template of this document.

+The Coordinating/Managing Entity hereby acknowledges that project developer; $\boxtimes$ is aware that for a given vintage, a registered Gold Standard CPA can request the issuance of the emission reductions under only one standard/certification scheme. (applicable to all projects). $\boxtimes$ is aware that all CPAs that transition to GS4GG shall demonstrate Ongoing Financial Need at the time of renewal of their crediting period following applicable GS4GG requirements. (applicable to all CPAs). confirms that the project developer/representative will make a declaration, in writing, in the monitoring report submitted to Gold Standard that (applicable to CDM CPAs) CPAs will/has not issue both a CER/other compliance units under Paris Agreement and a GSVER for the same vintage.
+CME agrees to comply with all future UNFCCC COP/CMP decisions including adjustment of GWP values Coordinating/Managing Entity / authorised Name and designation of CME/authorised signatory signatory Micro Energy Credits Corporation Private Limited